MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/plan-your-deployment/integrate-with-exchange/unified-messaging.md

 - Microsoft Exchange Server 2016

 > [!NOTE]
-> Exchange Unified Messaging wie zuvor bekannt ist in Skype for Business Server 2019 nicht mehr verfügbar, das Telefonsystem verwendet, um Voicemailnachrichten aufzuzeichnen und die Aufzeichnung dann im Exchange Postfach eines Benutzers zu belassen.
-Weitere Informationen finden Sie [unter Plan Cloud-Voicemail Service.](../../../sfbhybrid/hybrid/plan-cloud-voicemail.md)
+> Exchange unified messaging as previously known is no longer available in Skype for Business Server 2019, which uses Telefonsystem to record voicemail messages and then leave the recording in a user's Exchange mailbox.
+Weitere Informationen finden Sie [unter Plan Cloud-Voicemail Service](../../../sfbhybrid/hybrid/plan-cloud-voicemail.md).

 ## <a name="features-of-integrated-unified-messaging-and-skype-for-business-server"></a>Features von integriertem Unified Messaging und Skype for Business Server